 Bonnie and Clyde are our first residents in the newly build 10 sqm large aviary.
 We don’t clip their wings any more and finally they can fly around and do what Cockatiels do best: talking and imitating sounds.
 They love to climb on us when we visit, sitting on our heads and talking straight into our ears, what ever they have to say;)

 Ricky was waiting at the SPCA for a year patiently on his own until someone comes along and take this lovely bird home as a pet.
 When we came to look for birds for the new aviary it was only him and we couldn’t go without taking him home.
 Knowing the caring nature of a rooster we got some chooks for him from former factory egg farming to let him do what roosters do: looking after the girls selflessly.
 The eggs they lay are a welcomed snack for Pepper and Lottie.

 What a happy chap Ricky is now, rostering every night on the big Kowai tree to overlook the chooks pen and warn them from predators.

 Our first 3 cats who moved into the cattery are Spike, Elvis and Goldie.
 They came from up north from a private cat rescue place which urgently needed to free up some space.

 Alfie is our resident Greyhound.
-When he came as a foster dog to be re-homed he got along with all our animals so well, even with Felix the pet sheep and the chooks, we couldn’t resist to keep him and give him a forever home!
+When he came as a foster dog to be re-homed with our sister-project Hounds4Life he got along with all our animals so well, we couldn’t resist to keep him and give him a forever home!
 Besides Alfie, we always have up to 3 retired Greyhounds which we help to find a forever home together with our adoption agency Nightrave Greyhounds in Fielding.
-You can visit our dogs when you come on the open days or on private events!
+You can visit our dogs when you come on the open days or make an appointment!